Lehigh Canal

-The Lehigh Canal, or the Lehigh Navigation Canal, is a navigable canal that begins at the mouth of Nesquehoning Creek on the Lehigh River in eastern Pennsylvania.
-It was built in two sections over a span of twenty years, beginning in 1818.
+The Lehigh Canal is a navigable canal that begins at the mouth of Nesquehoning Creek on the Lehigh River in the Lehigh Valley and Northeastern regions of Pennsylvania.
+It was built in two sections over a span of 20 years beginning in 1818.
 The lower section spanned the distance between Easton and present-day Jim Thorpe.
-In Easton, the canal met the Delaware and Morris Canals, which allowed goods to be transported further up the U.S. East Coast.
-At its height, the Lehigh Canal was 72 mi long.
+In Easton, the canal met the Pennsylvania Canal's Delaware Division and Morris Canals, which allowed anthracite coal and other goods to be transported further up the U.S. East Coast.
+At its greatest extent, the Lehigh Canal was 72 mi long.

-Although the canal was used to transport a variety of products, its most significant cargo was anthracite coal and pig iron, which proved cornerstones of the Lehigh Valley's ascent as a central hub for the American Industrial Revolution.
-Their mining and transportation defined the character of the towns surrounding the canal.
+Although the canal was used to transport a variety of products, its most significant cargo was anthracite coal, the highest quality energy source then available in the United States, and pig iron, a vital input product used in manufacturing steel.
+Both proved cornerstones of the Lehigh Valley's ascent as a central hub of the American Industrial Revolution, and their mining and transportation defined the rugged blue collar character of the Lehigh Valley towns that surrounded the canal.

 The route initially consisted of canals and dammed-off sections of the Lehigh River.
 Boatmen had to navigate barges periodically from the canal through a lock onto the river or vice versa.
 This design saved time and money and made the canal functional while it was being built, although it made for a slower, more difficult trip for canal-boat captains.